jasoniharris/resume-lambda-checker/README.md

 * [README.md](README.md)

 ### Instructions
-Run the deploy.sh: This will deploy the Lambda function to CloudFormation via a CodePipeline.
+Run the deploy.sh: This will deploy the Lambda function via the SAM framework.